materialsproject/pymatgen/docs/installation.rst

 Optional non-python libraries (because no good pythonic alternative exists at the moment) required only for certain features.

-1. ffmpeg : Needed for generation of movies (structure_vtk.py).
+1. ffmpeg: Needed for generation of movies (structure_vtk.py).
 The executable ffmpeg must be in the path.
 Get it at http://www.ffmpeg.org.
-2. enum : Needed for the use of EnumerateStructureTransformation and the pymatgen.command_line.enumlib_caller module.
+2. enum: Needed for the use of EnumerateStructureTransformation and the pymatgen.command_line.enumlib_caller module.
 This library by Gus Hart provides a robust way to enumerate derivative structures.
 It can be used to completely enumerate all symmetrically distinct ordered structures of